Vivekraturi-DataAnalyst/Shark-Tank-India-Power-BI-Project/README.md

 # Project Overview

-This project is an end-to-end Power BI dashboard analyzing all four seasons of **Shark Tank India**, created using a structured dataset sourced from Kaggle.
+This project is an end to end Power BI dashboard analyzing all four seasons of **Shark Tank India**, created using a structured dataset sourced from Kaggle.
-My goal was to explore funding patterns, investor behavior, industry performance, and founder demographics through a clean, interactive, and easy-to-understand report.
+My goal was to explore funding patterns, investor behavior, industry performance, and founder demographics through a clean, interactive, and easy to understand report.

 The dashboard includes: